backdrop-contrib/customerror/README.txt

 * Return the correct HTTP status codes (403 and 404), which will prevent robots from indexing the error pages.

+It also allows the site admin to setup static redirects for 404s.
+For example if you had a page called foo and a page called xyz, then you moved them to a page called bar, and abc respectively, you can setup a redirect pair of:

+  ^foo$ bar
+  ^xyz$ abc

+The first pair will transparently redirect users trying to access example.com/foo to example.com/bar.
+The first pair will transparently redirect users trying to access example.com/xyz to example.com/abc.

+You can have multiple pairs of redirects.
+Each must be on a line by itself.

+Note that the first string is a regexp, and the second string is a path.
+You have to use a single space between them.
+You cannot use variables.
+For more flexible URL rewriting, including variables, you may consider using an external URL rewrite engine, such as Apache mod_rewrite.

 Redirecting upon login
 ----------------------

 Here is an example of how to add custom PHP to a 403 to give the user the option to login then redirect them to what they were after.